beeper/sdk-docs/Widgets.md

 ## Currently available widgets

-To add your own widgets to this list, please send a Pull Request to modify this table.
+Built a cool widget for Beeper?
+Create a pull request to add your widget to this readme!

 | Name | Description | Created By | Link | Code |
 | ---- | ----------- | ---------- | ---- | ---- |